-Please contact CASAS if the accommodation needed is not currently available from CASAS.
-Changes in test format affect the standardization and statistical measures for the test.
-CASAS will provide advice regarding appropriate accommodations that are not currently available to test administrators.
+Please contact CASAS to obtain permission before changing the test format locally, if the test form is not currently available from CASAS.
+CASAS requires approval because changes in test format affect the standardization and statistical measures for the test.
+CASAS will provide advice regarding appropriate accommodations and use of test formats or test administration directions that are not currently available to test administrators.

-Contact CASAS at 1-800-255-1036 for further information on appropriate accommodations for using CASAS tests.
+Contact Ginny Posey at 1-800-255-1036, ext.
+192 for further information on appropriate accommodations for using CASAS tests.